 Large horses, whether they be draft crosses or something like a leggy Thoroughbred may not be the best horse for youngsters who might be intimidated by their size or have trouble handling, grooming and tacking up a horse much taller than themselves.

-Many new owners and riders are attracted to gaited breeds like Kentucky Mountain Horses and Icelandic Horses.
+Many new owners and riders are attracted to gaited breeds like Kentucky Mountain Horses, Missouri Fox Trotter Horses, and Icelandic Horses.
 These horses are bred for good temperaments and hardiness.
 But, again, much depends on individual temperament and training.
 Some people think because you don't have to learn to post the trot, that they are easier to the rider.
 This isn't really the case.
 They may be better for those riders who have back pain and knee trouble.

 A beginner rider is wise to choose a horse by its temperament and training, rather than focusing on breeding.
 Older horses of any breed tend to be more predictable than younger horses, and no matter what the breeding, a un-broke or 'project' horse is always unsuitable.
 Spend time with the horse, try it out and learn as much as you can about its manners, both on the ground and while you ride.
 This will give you a better idea of whether the horse is right for you, rather than basing your choice on a particular breed.